Our Founder and CEO, Joe Cavanaugh, facilitating a retreat for 11th-grade students about leadership and responsibility.

 Because of you, Youth Frontiers had another record-breaking year.
 We are deeply grateful to have the support of so many individuals, foundations and corporations.
 Thank you for supporting our mission!

-Special thanks to our board chairs, Nathan Dungan and Mary Wozniak, for their contributions to YF!
+Special thanks to our board chair, Heather Teskey, for her contributions to YF!